Individual Counseling

 Diverse Staff

 Successful counseling depends a good deal on personal chemistry.
-If a student feels for any reason that their clinician is not a good match, CPS will gladly facilitate a transfer to a different clinician at any time.
-Students need only ask.
+If you feel for any reason that your provider is not a good match, we will gladly facilitate a transfer to a different clinician at any time.
+You need only ask.

 The Counseling and Psychological Services team supporting Columbia University students (March 2019).